Meet Our Team

 Austin has been married for more than 20 years and has two daughters.
 His hobbies include reading, writing, playing the bass with his blues band, and history, in which he holds a Ph.D. from the University of Oregon.

-Psychometrician / Assessment Coordinator
+Psychometrician / Operations Manager

 Kassie Worley